vkostyanetsky/RFQ/README.md

 The application lies on three whales:

-1. 1C:Enterprise infobase (backend).
-Stores all data and provides a REST HTTP service to operate with it.
+1. Web application (React.js).
+The only visible part for a user within direct access to the 1C:Enterprise infobase.
 2. REST proxy service.
 Made on Python (Flask framework, to be certain).
-Able to authenticate on REST HTTP service of 1C:Enterprise infobase.
-Transfer data from the web application to 1C:Enterprise and back.
+It is able to authenticate on REST HTTP service of 1C:Enterprise infobase.
+This application intended to transfer data from the web application to 1C:Enterprise and back.
-3. Web application (React.js).
-The only visible part for a user within direct access to the 1C:Enterprise infobase.
+3. 1C:Enterprise infobase (backend).
+Stores all data and provides a REST HTTP service to operate with it.

 ![How does it work?](images/how-does-it-work.png)